 Sale for non-payment of taxes

-Under the Quebec Municipal Code (Article 1022 and following), at the request of municipalities, the MRC is responsible for the sale at auction of properties identified in advance by the 18 municipalities on its territory.
+Under the Quebec Municipal Code (Article 1022 and following), at the request of municipalities, the MRC is responsible for the sale at auction of properties identified in advance by the 18 municipalities on its territory as well as the TNO (Non Organised Territory ).

 The sale for non-payment of taxes is always held on the 2nd Thursday of the month of May at the Campbell’s Bay RA located at 2 Second Street.
 The sale begins at 10 a.m. and is opened to everyone.

-To purchase a property, the highest bidder must immediately pay by bank draft to the order of Me Mireille Alary in trust, without which the property is immediately returned to auction.
+To purchase a property, the highest bidder must immediately pay by bank draft to the order of MRC Pontiac, without which the property is immediately returned to auction.
 Personal cheques are not accepted.
 Upon payment of all sums due, the purchaser receives a certificate of adjudication of his property.
 The certificate of adjudication only entitles to possession of the property, upon which the successful bidder may act only in the manner prescribed by law.

 Publication of Properties